 In this section, we analyze a gauge-invariant observable associated with the time delay of light rays in an interferometer caused by perturbations of the spacetime geometry.
-Our goal is to derive a generic formula for the spectral density of time delay fluctuations which we will then use to analyze specific examples such as the effects due to the nature of the quantum state of canonically quantized linear perturbations as well as the response to energy backreaction.
+We derive a generic formula for the spectral density of time delay fluctuations which we will then use to analyze specific examples such as the effects due to canonically quantized linear perturbations as well as the response to energy backreaction.